Jackal (video game): Plot

 The Jackal unit is an elite group of four soldiers that have undergone a harsh training regimen to survive in any environment.
 The team is composed of Colonel Decker, Lieutenant Bob, Sergeant Quint and Corporal Grey.
 They have been given a mission to drive two armed jeeps into hostile territory in order to rescue and extract POWs.

 Gameplay

 Jackal can be played by up to two players simultaneously.
 A second player can join in during play any time and the two jeeps are numbered on their hoods to indicate which player is in control.
+The player must maneuver an armed jeep in order to rescue prisoners of war (POWs) trapped in enemy territory.
 The controls consist of an eight-way joystick and two attack buttons - one to fire the jeep's machine gun turret (which always shoots upwards) and another to launch grenades in the direction the jeep is facing.
 The grenade launcher can be upgraded into a missile launcher which can be further upgraded up to three times, giving it a longer reach and then allowing it to fire shrapnel rounds that spread in to two or four directions.
 The machine gun has weaker firepower but a faster firing rate, while the grenade/missile launcher can destroy most enemy vehicles and artillery in one shot, and can also destroy gates and buildings.